Double-Barreled Questions: The Hidden Bias In Your Survey Results

 2. Exploratory Research

 You may use double-barred questions during the early stages of research to identify areas of interest and concern.
 These areas can then be explored in more detail using focused questions.
-But, this approach should be used cautiously and only as a starting point for further investigation.
+However, this approach should be used cautiously and only as a starting point for further investigation.

 In rare cases, the topics addressed in a double-barreled question may be closely related.
 The combined question should not create confusion for respondents.
 It is an exception rather than a rule.